amolloy/PonyFaces/README.md

 # Building

 Open PonyFaces.xcworkspace in Xcode 7.2 and build the PonyFaces scheme, which should be selected by default.
-The deployment target is iOS 9.2.
+The deployment target is iOS 9.2, and the app supports both iPhone and iPad, but is optimized for iPhones.